AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 "We’ll claim the Spiral itself."

-# Chapter Nine – Blood in the Wells
+# Blood in the Wells

 It began with a single scream.